Legislation, regulations, gazettes, committee reports, law

 (a) have a unique status as the descendants of Australia's first people;

-In an attempt to improve outcomes for Aboriginal people in the legal system, the Koori Court was established in Victoria in 2002 by the Magistrates' Court (Koori Court) Act, following on from recommendations in the Victorian Aboriginal Justice Agreement.
+In an attempt to improve outcomes for Aboriginal people in the legal system, the Koori Court was established in Victoria in 2002 with provisions incorporated into the Magistrates' Court Act (1989), following on from recommendations in the Victorian Aboriginal Justice Agreement.
 The Koori Children's Court began operating in 2005.
 Also known as circle sentencing, the system was first introduced in Canada in 1992 and now operates in other Australian jurisdictions.

 The courts operate within the Magistrates Court both in Melbourne and regional Victoria.
 A magistrate chairs the hearing, and Elders, respected persons and family members can be included.
 The victim can attend, or present an impact statement.

 This approach to sentencing has been the subject of several evaluations, relating to Victoria, other Australian jurisdictions and international experiences:

 "The protection and control of significant cultural sites and forms are related to broader legal issues concerning cultural identity, self-determination and political sovereignty.
 In particular, the law relating to Indigenous cultural heritage cannot be separated from the issue of land rights and the social, political and economic implications of the loss of those rights over the course of European settlement."